neilbeukes/Tapp/README.md

 - Booking leave
 - Sharing environment urls so everyone in the team knows where to get what.
 - Message board for trasmitting information to the team
-- Abreviation bustor to help those new employees get to grip with all the terms in our team.
+- Abbreviation bustor to help those new employees get to grip with all the terms in our team.

 ## Features